matthewmercuri/pyfolio/README.md

 Below you will find the features and capabilities as I implement them.

 ### TODO 📝
+Note: only items that are completely implemented are marked complete.
+If an item is not checked off, it may be only partly implemented.
 - [ ] Portfolio Object 📁
   - [x] add or remove equity and cash positions
   - [x] create a pandas dataframe that calculates daily returns from positions